 …

-The format of the Link ID Info subfield is defined in Figure 9-1002i (Link ID Info subfield format).
+The format of the Link ID Info subfield is defined in 9.4.1.74a (Link ID Info field).
 The Link ID subfield of the Link ID Info field indicates the link identifier of the AP that is affiliated with the AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:

 It is the AP that transmitted the Basic Multi-Link element.